SantosJGND/Tools_and_toys/Cluster_shape/README.md

 Population genetic simulation usually relies on the Beta distribution as a model of allele frequencies of stationary populations.
-Realistically it is rarelly the case that natural populations are sufficiently ideal that genetic structure is stationary.
+Realistically it is rarelly the case that the set conditions required to achieve this ideal state is met in natural scenarios.
 The alternative commonly resorted to is to model frequencies as a function of prior knowledge on the history of the populations studied.

-This repository proposes to model allele frequency distributions from real data.
+This repository proposes to extract the allele frequencies of local genomic windows from real data.
 The usual problem with this approach is the degree of admixture in natural populations, casting doubt on allele frequency estimates calculated along the genome, which might inadvertently capture local genetic exchanges, biasing estimations.